olgakiramari/cybersecurity-learning-journal/week1/linux.md

 - rm → remove files
 - cat → display file contents
 - file → identify file types
+- find → locate a specific file on the system

 ## Practice
 I used these commands directly in the terminal to navigate directories, create files and organize folders.